 - Black Sharpie

-Step One: Download and print the files for the house notepad you want to make.
+Download and print the files for the house notepad you want to make.
 Remember to print the file at 100% so it will fit the 3″x 5″ notepad.
 Print on a white cardstock.
-I use 110lb paper (link at the end of this post).
+I use 110lb paper but use whatever works well with your printer.
 Cut out all three pieces from the free printable.
 There is an argyle notepad cover, a notepad liner, and a notepad header with the house name on it.

-Step Two: Prepare the argyle notepad cover with score lines.
+Prepare the argyle notepad cover with score lines.
 Score the tabs on all four sides as well as the notepad spine.
-To mark the spine, find the center of the notepad and score 3/16″ out from it on either side OR plan to score at 3 5/16″ and 3 11/16″.
+To mark the spine, find the center of the notepad and score 3/16″ out from it on either side OR plan to score at 3 5/16″ and 3 11/16″ from the left edge of the paper.

 Fold along the score lines.